 Deep Winter Greenhouse

-Some of you might be wondering, what exactly is a Deep Winter Greenhouse (DWG)?
-In a very condensed description, it is a passive-solar greenhouse that is specifically designed to be economical and sustainable while running through the cold winter seasons of the higher latitudes.
+A Deep Winter Greenhouse (DWG) is a passive-solar greenhouse for cold climates that is specifically designed to be economical and sustainable while running through the cold winter seasons of the higher latitudes.

 Greenhouses historically have been used as glass structures that create an environment for plants, usually a specific crop in a specific season.
 This environment is designed to be ideal for the growth and production of the specific plant being tended.

 Home environments are typically hobby size and used to ‘jump start’ the growing season in the spring with germinated plants and seedlings.
-These small houses are sometimes not economical to operate more intensive growing cycles during deep winter, as they are not energy efficient and heating the costs would be prohibitive.
+These small houses are sometimes not economical enough to operate more intensive growing cycles during deep winter, as they are not energy efficient, and heating costs would be prohibitive.
+This brought about the need for a greenhouse for cold climates, also known as deep winter greenhouses.

 How Deep Winter Greenhouses Work